SSESLab/electricityandenvironment/README.md

 License: LGPL

 *New!* Google Colaboratory Option: https://colab.research.google.com/drive/1UWDTphLkr8tja5R0HPN9nE66_8kPPYCx
-       Allows the script to run without dependency/software requirments on operating system.
-Google Chrome should be used for            downloading the results file.
-Firefox throws a Network Error.

 *New!* Read the paper (open access): https://doi.org/10.1016/j.softx.2018.12.001

 This script can be used to model the water consumption, water withdrawal, CO2 emissions, NOx emissions and SO2 emissions attributed to the power generation fuel mix within a specific location over a specified time frame.
+If the PECT.ipynb file is used in google colaboratory then there are no software requirments for running the script and obtaining outputs.
+However, it is best to use Google Chrome.
+Other browsers such as Firefox throw Network Errors when the script attempts to download the results file.

 NOTE: The emissions factors used in this script are calculated with the eGRID excel database included in this repository.
 This database is updated every two years.
 The most recent database can be found here: https://www.epa.gov/energy/emissions-generation-resource-integrated-database-egrid.
 The most recent database should be downloaded and included in the working directory for best results.
 The FindEmission_Rates script will automatically use the most recent database in the directory as long as it contains egrid in the name.